zumasys/docs/site/jbase/get-started/docker-container/README.md

 All docker images have their original name plus a hash (internal id for the image)

-This command allows you to basically have alias names for the docker:
+This command allows you to define an alias name for the Docker:

 ```powershell
 docker tag